 - space out the juice and bread on the trays

-- have a select number of people handing out the elements, wearing gloves
+- have a select number of people handing out the elements, wearing gloves and masks

 In WA there is a low risk of transfer of COVID19 via aerosolized droplets – however, it is important for people to maintain their social distancing (1.5m) and capacity limits for each facility (1 person per 2sqm).
 In WA we have no government requirements not to sing in Churches, so essentially it is OK to do so.

 Phase 5 easing of restrictions tentative date is 24 October.